how to install hoobs on raspberry pi

 Updates

-- It will give you a list with all the updates available.
+• On this page, it will give you a list with all the updates available.

 I think there are packages related to HOOBS, but also all system updates and security patches.

-You’ll see the progress as if you were using APT from a terminal.
 After a few minutes, your system is up-to-date, and you can start integrating HOOBS with your smart devices.

-Install plugins
+Install Plugins

 The HOOBS interface is almost empty by default.
 It works with plugins, meaning you need to add a plugin for each device (or brand) you want to connect to your HOOBS dashboard.

-The most popular plugins are featured directly in the interface, so you can install them easily:
+The most popular plugins are featured directly in the interface, so you can install them easily.

 But you can also check the website here for more options.
 Anyone can upload a plugin on this website, which is great because almost any device will be compatible with HOOBS.